flxzt/rnote/README.md

 The `.rnote` file format is a gzipped json file.
 It is (de)compressed with the `flate2` crate and (de)serialized with the `Serde` crate.

 So far the first breaking change in the format happened between `v0.1.6` and `v0.2.0`.

-Perfect compatibility to future versions is not guaranteed, but from `v0.2.0` on forward there will be efforts to have an upgrade path available inside rnote when opening older files.

 To be able to open and export older files that are incompatible with the newest version, look under **Installation** /**Downgrading** to install older versions of Rnote.